Is AP for Me?

 Still unsure what to do?
 Here’s a good rule of thumb: If you love and naturally excel in the subject in question, AP may be a great opportunity to prepare for college level coursework, give your GPA a boost, and give you the potential to earn college credit.
 In the case of subjects that you don’t enjoy or that you may struggle with, however, grade level may be a better choice.

-Does your school offer dual enrollment?
+Another alternative: Does your school offer dual enrollment?
 Dual enrollment allows students to take actual college courses while in high school.
 Check with your school counselor and your prospective college to find out if dual enrollment might work for you!